htcondor/htcondor/docs/admin-manual/configuration-macros.rst

         SYSTEM_PERIODIC_REMOVE = \
           (JobStatus == 5 && time() - EnteredCurrentStatus > 3600*24*30)

+:macro-def:`SYSTEM_PERIODIC_VACATE_NAMES`
+    A comma and/or space separated list of unique names, where each is used in the formation of a configuration variable name that will contain an expression that will be periodically evaluated for each running job in the queue.
+Each name in the list will be used in the name of configuration variable ``SYSTEM_PERIODIC_VACATE_<Name>``.
+The named expressions
+    are evaluated in the order in which names appear in this list.
+Names are case-insensitive.
+After all of the named expressions are evaluated, the nameless ``SYSTEM_PERIODIC_VACATE`` expression will be evaluated.
+If any of these expressions evaluates to ``True`` the job will be evicted from the machine it is running on, and returned to the queue as Idle.
+See also ``SYSTEM_PERIODIC_VACATE`` There is no default value.

+:macro-def:`SYSTEM_PERIODIC_VACATE and SYSTEM_PERIODIC_VACATE_<Name>`
+    This expression behaves identically to the job expression ``periodic_vacate``, but it is evaluated for every running job in the queue.
+    As it is in the configuration file, it is easy for an administrator to set a vacate policy that applies to all jobs.
+It defaults to ``False``.
+When ``True``, it causes the job to be evicted from the machine it is running on.

 :macro-def:`SCHEDD_ASSUME_NEGOTIATOR_GONE`
     This macro determines the period, in seconds, that the *condor_schedd* will wait for the *condor_negotiator* to initiate